polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 > If you're inserting keys with the UI, you must connect the UI to the second node's WebSocket
 > endpoint before inserting the second node's keys.

+> A node will not be able to produce blocks if it has not added its Aura key.

 > Block finalization can only happen if more than two-thirds of the validators have added their
 > GRANDPA keys to their keystores.
 Since this network was configured with two validators (in the